mxstack/mxdev/README.rst

             somefancypackage
             otherpackage

+``default-use``:
+  True by default.
+When false, the source is not checked out, and the version for this package is not overridden.

 Additional, custom variables can be defined as ``key = value`` pair.
 Those can be referenced in other values as ``${settings:key}`` and will be expanded there.